Stakes high as Geely's Volvo replaces best-selling SUV

 Volvo is banking on a joint platform developed under Geely's ownership for all but its smallest models - key to keeping down costs and improving flexibility for a small carmaker like Volvo.

-Later this year, it is also launching the XC40 compact SUV, aiming to further capitalize on a strong market for SUVs.
+Later this year, it is also launching the XC40 compact SUV, aiming to further capitalise on a strong market for SUVs.

 "Now we are really entering into a segment that should deliver volume," Volvo Car Group Chief Executive Hakan Samuelsson told reporters.